tmvfb/gold-recovery-notebook/README.md

 # Recovery of gold from ore

+The final project with small omissions is presented in `notebook.ipynb` file.
+The project with more thorough explanations, justifications and frighteningly excessive figures is stored in `notebook_extended.ipynb`.

 ## Introduction and description

-The project is provided by the [Zyfra](https://www.zyfra.com/) company.
+The task is provided by the [Zyfra](https://www.zyfra.com/) company.
 The company develops solutions for the efficient operation of industrial enterprises.

-The final project with small omissions is presented in `notebook.ipynb` file.
-The project with more thorough explanations, justifications and frighteningly excessive figures is stored in `notebook_extended.ipynb`.

 **Task:**